Native app animations in Xcode using Sketch, After Effects and Lottie from Airbnb.

 - What format does an iOS or Android developer need?

-At Mobiddiction, we’ve tried a few combinations and will take you through our workflow.
+I’ve tried a few combinations and will take you through my workflow.

 This tutorial requires the following software: